by Nancy Uon for viewzone

 According to this ancient philosophy, the placement of everything from the front door to the toilet plays in our overall well being.
 The Chinese actually employ a Feng shui master before building or buying a home.

-Most Feng shui experts stress the use of aesthetics and common sense in acheiving the desired results.
+Most Feng shui experts stress the use of aesthetics and common sense in achieving the desired results and many new home builders seem to be incorporating elements of feng shui into their communities.

 There are many stories that can be told about putting Feng Shui to use, but the following is a favorite since it created a favorable change in my own life.